 The other astounding bit of information from Sandomir’s story was about the lack of a full audio version of what Gehrig said.
 Although many newsreel cameras were filming and radio microphones were in front the Iron Horse when he spoke, just three of those videos and no radio broadcasts exist today.
 None of them is complete.
 Only three lines from Gehrig’s actual remarks can be heard today.

-The speech that Gary Cooper, portraying Gehrig, makes in the iconic 1942 bio film, Pride of the Yankees, was based on the recollections of Mrs Eleanor Gehrig and other newsreels that no longer exist.
+The speech that Gary Cooper, portraying Gehrig, makes in the iconic 1942 bio film, Pride of the Yankees, was based on the recollections of Mrs. Eleanor Gehrig and other newsreels that no longer exist.
 Sandomir reports that it was unlikely that Mrs. Gehrig had a copy of her husband’s remarks — if indeed, they had been prepared — because she kept extensive scrapbooks of news stories, photos and other memorabilia associated with her husband.
 Surely, if there had been a written copy, she would have had it.

 Members of the ’39 Senators, managed that season by Bucky Harris in his second-go-round with the team, are pictured in a famous Associated Press photo that appears in the Times story.
-(Harris eventually would manage the Yankees in 1947 and ’48, before turning to Washington for a third time as manager of the Senators.)
+(Harris eventually would manage the Yankees in 1947 and ’48, before returning to Washington for a third time as manager of the Senators.)

 In the panoramic photo, the Yankees are lined up from home plate to the mound on the third-base side, with Senators on the first-base side.
 The ceremony took place between games of a holiday doubleheader.
 Gehrig has just stepped to the microphone at home plate.
 He had not been expected to speak.